 | Average Revenue Multiple | Average Earnings Multiple |

-The median sale price of electrical and mechanical contracting businesses businesses sold on BizBuySell increased substantially after the peak of the Covid-19 pandemic.
-In the five years from 2020 through 2024, the median value of electrical and mechanical contractors transacted has increased over 45% from $595,000 to $875,000.
-The primary driver of increasing valuations is consistent growth in electrical and mechanical contractor sales, as well as increasing market valuation multiples.
+The median sale price of electrical and mechanical contracting businesses sold on BizBuySell has been on a gradual retreat after ballooning after the peak of the Covid-19 pandemic.
+In the five years from 2021 through 2025, the median price has fallen 15% but remains well above pre-covid values.

 Valuation, or pricing, multiples are financial tools that allow for comparisons between businesses that have different levels of revenue.
 They represent the sales price of a business relative to its financial performance, and given enough individual business sales data, they represent what the market is willing to pay for a business given its revenue and earnings.

-Create your free BizBuySell account and stay on top of the market.
-Discover tools and features for business owners, buyers, and brokers.
+Create your free BizBuySell account and stay on top of the market with tools and features for business owners, buyers, and brokers.

 To determine how a business compares in terms of revenue and earnings relative to industry peers, it's necessary to have some insight into industry standards.
 "Benchmarking" describes the practice of comparing a business's financial performance to typical industry standards to determine where a business falls relative to other businesses in the same industry.
 These benchmarks can help guide owners and investors towards appropriate valuation multiples from the range above.